Phonological development: 16-30 weeks: Vocal play

 Infants produce a variety of vowel- and consonant-like sounds that they combine into increasingly longer sequences.
 The production of vowel sounds (already in the first 2 months) precedes the production of consonants, with the first back consonants (e.g., [g], [k]) being produced around 2–3 months, and front consonants (e.g., [m], [n], [p]) starting to appear around 6 months of age.

 As for pitch contours in early infant utterances, infants between 3 and 9 months of age produce primarily flat, falling and rising-falling contours.
 Rising pitch contours would require the infants to raise subglottal pressure during the vocalization or to increase vocal fold length or tension at the end of the vocalization, or both.
 At 3 to 9 months infants don't seem to be able to control these movements yet.

 6-10 months: Reduplicated babbling (or canonical babbling)

-Reduplicated babbling contains consonant-vowel (CV) syllables that are repeated in reduplicated series of the same consonant and vowel (e.g., [bababa]).
+Reduplicated babbling (or canonical babbling) contains consonant-vowel (CV) syllables that are repeated in reduplicated series of the same consonant and vowel (e.g., [bababa]).
 At this stage, infants’ productions resemble speech much more closely in timing and vocal behaviors than at earlier stages.

 Starting around 6 months babies also show an influence of the ambient language in their babbling, i.e., babies’ babbling sounds different depending on which languages they hear.
 For example, French learning 9-10 month-olds have been found to produce a bigger proportion of prevoiced stops (which exist in French but not English) in their babbling than English learning infants of the same age.
 This phenomenon of babbling being influenced by the language being acquired has been called babbling drift.